jeffh/Hydrant/docs/source/design.rst

     - (id)objectFromSourceObject:(id)sourceObject error:(__autoreleasing HYDError **)error;

-This method is where all the grunt work occurrs.
+This method is where all the grunt work occurs.
 Here a new object is created from the source object.
 This also provides a method for returning errors that should conform to Hydrant's error handling policies.
 This includes: